This family of protozoan parasites are responsible for causing malaria, which is the number one cause of human death of all parasitic species.

 - The gametophytes are taken up by the mosquito when it takes a meal

 - The gemetophytes reproduce sexually into the mosquito gut into a zygote and mature into sporozoites

 Blood smears will show merozoites and sporozoites inside the red blood cells.

 Patients present with fever, anemia and episodes of shaking chills (related to red blood cell lysis).
 Prodromes occur about every forty-eight to seventy-two hour intervals.
-Hepatomegly, splenomegaly, jaundice, and cerebral malaria (p. falciparum) can also occur.
+Hepatomegaly, splenomegaly, jaundice, and cerebral malaria (P. falciparum) can also occur.

 Prevention and vector control are important to protect humans from mosquito bites